Malice (1993 film): Plot

-In a Massachusetts college town, newlyweds Andy and Tracy Safian are having sex when they notice the young boy next door at his window, seemingly watching them.
-Andy is an Associate Dean at a women's college.
-When Bridget Kelly, a student on campus is wounded by a serial rapist, Dr. Jed Hill, a newly arrived surgeon at the local hospital, operates and saves her life.
+In a Massachusetts town, newlyweds Andy and Tracy Safian are having sex when they notice the young boy next door at his window, seemingly watching them.
+Andy is an associate dean at a women's college.
+When a student on campus is wounded by a serial rapist, a newly arrived surgeon at the local hospital named Jed Hill operates and saves her life.
 Meeting Jed, Andy realizes that they attended high school together.
-Money is tight, so Andy invites Jed, who is looking for an apartment, to rent the third floor of their Victorian home to finance new plumbing.
+Money is tight, so he invites Jed, who is looking for an apartment, to rent the third floor of their Victorian home.

-Andy finds the body of one of his students, Paula Bell, murdered by the rapist.
+Andy finds the body of one of his students, murdered by the rapist.
 Interviewing Andy as a possible suspect, police detective Dana Harris requests a semen sample.
 While leaving the station, Andy learns that Tracy was hospitalized for severe abdominal pain and Jed is operating on her.
-While removing one of her ovaries, ruptured due to a cyst, Jed discovers Tracy is pregnant, but the surgery causes the fetus to abort.
-Another surgeon, Dr. Matthew Robertson, notices that Tracy's other ovary is torsed and appears necrotic.
-Jed advises Andy to agree to the removal of Tracy's second ovary, rather than risk her life.
-Andy painfully agrees, knowing that Tracy will become infertile.
-Overruling the protests of other doctors that the other ovary might still be healthy, Jed removes it.
-After removal, the ovary is found healthy.
-Blaming Andy for his consent and her infertility, Tracy leaves him and sues Jed for malpractice.
+While removing one of her ovaries, ruptured due to a cyst, Jed discovers that Tracy is pregnant, but the surgery causes the fetus to abort.
+Another doctor notices that Tracy's other ovary is torsed and appears necrotic.
+Jed convinces Andy to agree to the removal of Tracy's second ovary.
+Overruling the protests of other doctors that the other ovary might still be healthy and removing it will make her infertile, Jed takes it out.
+The removed ovary is found to be healthy.
+Blaming Andy for giving his consent, Tracy leaves him and sues Jed for malpractice.

-During a deposition in which Jed is accused of having a god complex, he declares himself above reproach as a surgeon, asserting, "I am God," due to his ability to heal patients, before storming out.
-Tracy's lawyer Dennis Riley reveals that Jed was drinking the night of the operation.
+During a deposition in which Jed is accused of having a God complex, he declares himself above reproach as a surgeon.
+Tracy's lawyer reveals that Jed was drinking the night of the operation.
 Fearful of negative publicity from a civil trial, the hospital and Jed's insurance company settle with Tracy for $20 million.